a-malyshev/rust-afl-fuzzer/README.md

 Rust-AFL-Fuzzer is a simple mutation-based fuzzer which implements [AFL](https://lcamtuf.coredump.cx/afl/).
-The app takes a gcc-compiled binary file as an argument.
-For example, once you built executable of the fuzzer with `cargo build` and testing program with `make build` (see one of the `examples`), you can run the fuzzer over that compiler C program:

 ## How to run:

+Once you built executable of the fuzzer with `cargo build` and testing program with `make build` (see one of the `examples`), you can run the fuzzer over that compiled C program:

 `./target/debug/fuzz -d=./examples/example1 -show example.c`